michaelu123/locationsFlutter/README.md

 Erst in dem Moment, in dem man zur Bilderseite wechselt, wird das angezeigte Bild als Vorschaubild geladen und gespeichert.
 Tippt man auf das Bild, wird es in voller Auflösung geladen und gespeichert.
 Gespeicherte Bilder werden natürlich nicht neu geladen.
 Tippt man noch einmal auf das Bild, wird es auf einer neuen (Foto-)Seite gezeigt, wo man es skalieren, drehen und verschieben kann.
 Diese Seite hat nur einen Zurück-Knopf.

+# Servers
+The app loads and stores data and images from/to an external server.
+Currently two of these are supported:
+* One is a server running on a dedicated machine.
+This is typically a Linux Server running apache2, mysql, with a REST interface implemented by the Python modules Flask and SQLAlchemy, called "Locationsserver".
+Its sourcecode can be found at https://github.com/michaelu123/LocationsServer.
+Currently I use a Raspberry Pi 3B as server.
+It is attached to a FritzBox router.
+But as the router is connected to the internet only via DS-Lite, it has no IP V4 address.
+The mobile phone net, however, is still IP V4 based, and therefore the app cannot reach the server via IP V6.
+A provider https://www.feste-ip.net/ provides an IP V4 address via a proxy, so ultimately the Locationsserver can be reached via http://locationsserver.feste-ip.net:39885.
+An example REST call on this server displays a list of database tables: http://locationsserver.feste-ip.net:39885/tables.
+The Raspberry may not be running all the time.
+It should be quite easy to setup another Locationsserver, though, and configure its name and port number in the settings.
+* The other server is based on Google Firebase.
+Images are stored on Firebase Storage.
+The database is a Firebase Cloud Firestore.
+The connection between the App and Firebase is currently not configurable.
+Using Firebase costs money, and if the costs get too high, I might stop the server.

+## Primary Keys, Quality Assurance
+The sqlite database used by the app uses the fields (lat_round, lon_round) as primary key.
+These fields are strings produced by rounding the lat/lon values of the coordinates to "stellen" digits after the decimal point.
+"Stellen" is set in the configuration file for the category.
+5 is the value normally used.
+The minimal distance between two points to be kept apart is a bit more than 1m for stellen=5, 10 cm for stellen=6, 10m for stellen=4, 100m for stellen=3.

+The MySQL database used by the Locationsserver uses the fields (creator, lat_round, lon_round) as primary key.
+This is meant to be used for quality assurance.
+Each app user, using his own username as creator, can store records for the same location, without causing a primary key violation against other users.
+It is then up to an admin to consolidate records for the same location from different users, or discard them.
+The creator name "OSM" is reserved for records coming from OSM.
+The name "STAMM" is reserved for consolidated records.

+Likewise, the Firestore DB uses (lat_round, lon_round, creator) as the document id for "daten"-records, and (lat_round, lon_round, creator, uniq) as the document id for "zusatz"-records.

+This ensures that no user can accidentally change the records of another user, or the OSM or STAMM records.
+Deletion is not possible anyhow, except for the DB admin/consolidator.

+A Web Interface for a prospective consolidator must yet be written...

+# Category definition files